Almond Filled Stollen

 Instructions

-- In a small saucepan, combine 6 oz raisins and 4 oz candied orange peel with 2 oz dark rum.
+- In a small saucepan, combine 6 oz raisins and 4 oz candied orange peel with 2 oz rum.
 Cook over medium heat, stirring constantly, for 2-3 minutes until most of the rum is absorbed.
 Transfer the fruit to a small bowl and set aside to cool.

-- Combine4 oz whole milk, 2 ¼ teaspoons dry yeast and 1 cup (5 oz) of the flour in the bowl of a stand mixer or in a mixing bowl.
+- Combine 4 oz whole milk, 2 ¼ teaspoons dry yeast and 1 cup (5 oz) of the flour in the bowl of a stand mixer or in a mixing bowl.
 Mix the ingredients to form a thick batter.
 Cover the bowl and set aside for 30 minutes.

 - With the mixer running on low, add 2 oz granulated sugar and 1 teaspoon table salt.
 Add 6 oz unsalted butter a tablespoon at a time.
 Mix to incorporate completely.
 Add 1 large egg, 1 teaspoon vanilla extract¼ teaspoon almond extract and 1/2 cup of flour.

 - Place the dough into an oiled bowl, turning once to coat the dough.
-Cover the bowl and set aside to rise for 1½ hours.
+Cover the bowl and set aside to rise for 1½ hours. (see note)

 - While the dough rises, cream together 6 oz almond paste and 2 oz unsalted butter until it forms a smooth paste.
 Set aside at room temperature.
 Line a half sheet pan with parchment paper.

 - Turn the dough out onto a lightly floured surface and divide in half without kneading.
 Gently press one piece of dough into an 9" x 7" oval.
 Spread half the almond paste over the oval, leaving a 1" border around the edges.
 Fold the dough over the filling from the long side, leaving a 1" border along the front edge.
-You should end up with a 9" x 4" oval with a 1" border on the front edge. (see photos & video)
+You should end up with a 9" x 4" oval with a 1" border on the front edge.

 - Repeat with the remaining dough and filling.
 Set the loaves on the parchment lined pan.
 Cover and set aside to rise for 1 hour.
 Preheat the oven to 325 °F.